<--Back to Wiki Home

 For example, if you own a house, your bundle of rights might include the right to live in it, paint it, plant a garden, or rent it out to someone else.
 If you decide to sell the house, you pass those rights on to the new owner.

-The bundle of rights are commonly known as these six rights.
+The bundle of rights are commonly known as the following rights.

 1. The right to use and occupy the real property.